Information Technology Services Policy

 2. Each year, ITS will replace a portion of personal computers on the inventory list.
 ITS will deploy faculty and staff personal computers over the summer and fall.
 ITS will also refresh part of the classroom, lab, and open-access computers each year.
 Estimated replacement budgets will be presented at annual budget hearings.
 ITS recognizes that some faculty, staff, and students have different computing needs.
 Academic labs with specialized computers will be built into the replacement budget when possible.
 Faculty and staff who require a non-standard machine that exceeds a standard personal computer's cost will be required to obtain Office/School approval.
 Their Office/School will fund the price difference.

-3. Faculty and staff who want to borrow a laptop will complete a request form requiring the manager's approval.
+3. Part-time Faculty and staff who want to borrow a laptop will complete a request form requiring the manager's approval.
 Upon manager approval, ITS will provision a laptop.

 4. ITS will work with the computer's user to migrate employee data to the replacement computer.
 ITS will remove the older personal computer.
 ITS will hold the old computer's hard drive for two weeks to 90 days to ensure that no data was lost during the deployment.